Hardie Plank Siding Cost

 • Fire (rated as non-combustible)

-This makes it ideal for Connecticut’s freeze-thaw cycles, high humidity, and coastal exposure.
-The upfront cost reflects decades of low maintenance and structural reliability.
+This makes it a strong fit for Connecticut’s freeze-thaw cycles, high humidity, and coastal exposure.
+The tradeoff is a higher upfront cost, but many homeowners see value in its durability and lower upkeep.

 Paint Finish Technologies & Design Options